awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. Choose **Next**\.

 1. \(Optional\) Type a tag key and an optional tag value\.
 To add more than one tag to the CMK, choose **Add tag**\.
+**Note**
+Tagging or untagging a CMK can allow or deny permission to the CMK\.
+For details, see [Using ABAC for AWS KMS](abac.md) and [Using tags to control access to CMKs](tag-authorization.md)\.

    When you add tags to your AWS resources, AWS generates a cost allocation report with usage and costs aggregated by tags\.
-For information about tagging CMKs, see [Tagging keys](tagging-keys.md)\.
+Tags can also be used to control access to a CMK\.
+For information about tagging CMKs, see [Tagging keys](tagging-keys.md) and [Using ABAC for AWS KMS](abac.md)\.

 1. Choose **Next**\.